-The Chairman certified to the Governor that the Port Corporation anticipated it would require a State appropriation in this fund in the amount of \$17,650,000.
+The Chairman certified to the Governor that the Port Corporation anticipated it would require State appropriations in the amount \$17,000,000 for Senior Lien Bonds and \$11,375,275 for Subordinate Bonds.

-The Reserve Fund Requirement, as established under the terms of the Marine Terminal Bond Resolution dated November 8, 2007, is the highest amount of aggregate debt service payable in any succeeding year, which amount is \$37,293,188.
+The Reserve Fund Requirement, as established under the terms of the Marine Terminal Bond Resolution dated November 8, 2007, is the highest amount of aggregate debt service payable in any succeeding year, which amount is \$37,130,337.